LeoQiu981112/code-animation-library/readme.txt

-Ah, I see.
-You can definitely add emojis to your README to make it more visually appealing and engaging.
-Here's an example of how you might do that:

----

 # Code Animation Library 🎞️💻

 The Code Animation Library is a Python library that allows you to create animated visualizations of code snippets.
 It utilizes Pygments for syntax highlighting and PIL (Python Imaging Library) for image manipulation.